AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 ```

 **Example 2: Using `authenticationDataFields` to provide a special refresh token**
 In this example, a partner sets up their destination to provide a special refresh token.
-Furthermore, the expiration date for access tokens is not returned in the API response so they can hardcode a default value:
+Furthermore, the expiration date for access tokens is not returned in the API response so they can hardcode a default value, in this case 3600 seconds.

 ```json
       "authenticationDataFields": [